deepakkum21/Python/PythonCore/14 classes.md

 2. for every object same copy will be assigned
 3. In general, within class static variable is declared
 4. **places to declare**
-    - within the class directly
+    - within the class directly but outside any method
     - inside contructor by using class name
     - inside instance method by using class name
     - by using class method